-A National Learning Model to bring together data from various sources -Leiitch, Regional and sector skills groups and plans, National data set on qualifications and patterns of activities and progression, PSAs, LSC annual business cycle.
-But not whole education model as per Foster UCU supports college governors having a stronger role in defining the institution's mission.
+UCU supports college governors having a stronger role in defining the institution's mission.
 We are unsure how this sits with the proposal earlier in the White Paper, that the LSC should have the power to dismiss the governing body.
 We have already commented that whilst supporting a increased student voice on college governors, we would also want to see a strengthening of the staff voice on college corporations in line with our view that staff are an essential component of quality delivery and improvement.
-We hope that any new regulations around the Instruments and Articles of College Governance will ensure that the accountability of colleges through the governors is an open and transparent process in which al stakeholders feel ownership.
+We hope that any new regulations around the Instruments and Articles of College Governance will ensure that the accountability of colleges through the governors is an open and transparent process in which all stakeholders feel ownership.
 We note that the White Paper hopes that employers will extend the definition of time off for public duty to cover sitting on college governing bodies.
-Colleges could actually begin this process, by allowing staff governors time off for their attendance on governing bodies.
+Colleges could actually begin this process, by allowing staff governors' time off for their attendance on governing bodies.

-UCU welcomes the proposal for a National Learning Model and looks forward to being consulted on its construction and use.
+UCU welcomes the proposal in the White Paper for a National Learning Model and looks forward to being consulted on its construction and use.

-- Education and Inspection Bill cl 147: allows colleges (And schools) to collaborate formally as equal partners, share personnel, procurement and estate management. - Education Act 2002 gave schools 'power to innovate' to be extended to colleges.
-Colleges then able to apply for exemptions and relaxations and modifications to legislation for limited period to pilot specific initiatives - In cities stronger link between jobs, adult training, economic development regeneration
+On the proposals to give college powers similar to those given to schools under the Education Act 2002 the "power to innovate" to be extended to colleges.
+Such power would allow colleges to able to apply for exemptions and relaxations and modifications to legislation for limited period to pilot specific initiatives.
 Guidelines will need to be produced that will ensure that this power is not used to exempt providers from essential health and safety and equality and diversity legislation